Capturing Highly Targeted Leads

 How to meet the demands of advertisers looking for more targeted prospects.

-And in September, when a particular advertiser wanted a more targeted list of leads, the team did a manual search of its masterfiles for specific job titles and specific products they were subscribed to.
+When a particular advertiser wanted a more targeted list of leads, the team did a manual search of its masterfiles for specific job titles and products they subscribed to.